 3. The Last King of Scotland

-The Last King of Scotland is a movie about a young doctor working on a Ugandan medical mission whose brazen attitude in a moment of crisis earns him a spot close to the self appointed leader as his personal physician and a close confidate.
+The Last King of Scotland is a movie about a young doctor working on a Ugandan medical mission whose brazen attitude in a moment of crisis earns him a spot close to the self-appointed leader as his personal physician and a close confidante.
 He becomes irreversibly engaged with one of the world’s most brutal dictators: Idi Amin.
-The movie won Forest Whitaker who plays Idi Amin the best acting oscar for his incredible performance.
+The movie won Forest Whitaker who plays Idi Amin the best acting Oscar for his incredible performance.
 The Last King of Scotland was also set in Uganda.

 2. The Figurine